uyuni-project/sumaform/README_ADVANCED.md

 ## PXE boot hosts

-PXE boot hosts are unprovisioned hosts that are capable of booting on their networking card.
-Additionally, they have a hardware type of "Genuine Intel" to make provisioning via Retail easier.
+PXE boot hosts are unprovisioned hosts that are capable of booting from their networking card.
+Additionally, they have a hardware type of "Genuine Intel" to make provisioning via SUSE Manager for Retail easier.

-"unprovisioned" means that they are completly unprepared: no SSH keys, no initialization with Salt.
+"unprovisioned" means that they are completly unprepared: no SSH keys, no initialization at all.

 A libvirt example follows: